 Social Security Numbers

 Social Security numbers are issued by the United States Social Security Administration.
 A Social Security number is required to get a job, collect Social Security benefits and receive some other government services.
 On October 13, 2004 Social Security placed restrictions on the issuance of Social Security numbers to non-citizens of the United States.
 In order to be eligible for a Social Security card you must either be an F-1 student with a job or job offer, or a J-1 student with a letter of support from your J-Program Advisor.
-If you are not sure if you qualify for a Social Security number you may meet with the student adviser in the Office of International Programs.
+If you are not sure if you qualify for a Social Security number you may meet with the student adviser in International Student and Scholar Services.
 According to Social Security Administration you may work while the Social Security number application is being processed.

 Required Documents for obtaining a Social Security Number